-Overall, we can conclude that the ongoing cost reductions for PV and storage systems render investments in these technologies profitable for many households even under a far more restrictive regulation (comprising a lower PV feed-in limit, fixed grid charges, a feed-in remuneration via market prices, and a self-consumption charge) than in place today.
+Overall, we can conclude that the ongoing cost reductions for PV and storage systems render investments in these technologies profitable for many households even under a far more restrictive regulation than in place today.
 Thus, while the impact of the regulatory framework may be significant in the medium term up to 2030, it gradually diminishes in the longer term.

-4.3.
-Load shifting of the prosumer households
+4.3 Load Shifting of the Prosumer Households

 Let us now move on to the impact of the regulatory framework and the prosumer households' investment decisions on their demand patterns.
-In Fig. 3, the aggregated PV generation as well as the electricity demand of all prosumer households is shown for an exemplary summer and winter day in 2050.
+In Fig. 4, the aggregated PV generation as well as the electricity demand of all prosumer households is shown for an exemplary summer and winter day in 2050.